 The Best Places to Travel in May

 When the 20th-century naturalist Edwin Way Teale noted that "all things seem possible in May," he wasn't kidding.
-Picture pilgrimage towns temporarily—and intentionally—filled with snakes.
+Picture pilgrimage towns temporarily — and intentionally — filled with snakes.
 Or secret valleys carpeted in roses.
 Oh, and there's that $2500 cocktail.
-Read on for the specifics, and countless other reasons to experience what Teale would call "the world's favorite season."
+Read on for the specifics, and countless other reasons to experience what Teale would call "the world's favourite season."

-London comes alive in May, thanks in no small part to the Royal Horticultural Society's annual Chelsea Flower Show (May 21-25), where you'll find the likes of competitive gardening (top designers will spare no effort in their quest for the gold); more than 80 floral exhibitors in the fabled Great Pavilion (all going for Best in Show); and an over-the-top display by the National Association of Flower Arrangement Societies in celebration of the organization's 60th anniversary this year.
-Stick around town for a few days, and you can catch the Cricket World Cup (from May 30).
-Or, if you're in town a bit earlier, play spot-the-Queen at the vastly pomp-and-circumstance-y State Opening of Parliament procession mid-May.
+London comes alive in May, thanks in no small part to the Royal Horticultural Society's annual Chelsea Flower Show (May 24-28), where you'll find the likes of competitive gardening (top designers will spare no effort in their quest for the gold); more than 80 floral exhibitors in the fabled Great Pavilion (all going for Best in Show); and an over-the-top display by the National Association of Flower Arrangement Societies in celebration of the organization's 60th anniversary this year.
+If you're in town a bit earlier, play spot-the-Queen at the vastly pomp-and-circumstance-y State Opening of Parliament procession mid-May.
 (She’s the one with the gold-topped carriage).
 Back in the 1930s, when she was still sharpening her monarchy skills, Elizabeth II learned to dance in the lavish ballroom of The Mandarin Oriental London.
-The hotel recently reopened after a major refurb, including a reboot of the resident Michelin-starred restaurant, Dinner by Heston Blumenthal.
-Order the ribeye with mushroom ketchup and triple cooked chips to pre-fortify for another mid-May pleasure: London Wine Week (May 13-19).
+The hotel had a major refurb, including a reboot of the resident Michelin-starred restaurant, Dinner by Heston Blumenthal.
+Order the ribeye with mushroom ketchup and triple-cooked chips to pre-fortify for another mid-May pleasure: London Wine Fair (moved to June 7-9 for 2022).

-Sure, people hit the Kentucky Derby (May 4) to watch the race.
+Sure, people hit the Kentucky Derby (May 7) to watch the race.
 But they're also there to rock their best hats, eat burgoo (an iconic spicy meat stew) and drink about 120,000 mint juleps.
-If not just any julep will do, go for the limited-edition $1000 variety—or hey, the $2500 upgrade in the gold cup—either of which you should pre-order online from Woodford Reserve for pickup at Churchill Downs.
+If not just any julep will do, go for the limited-edition $1000 variety — or hey, the $2500 upgrade in the gold cup —e ither of which you should pre-order online from Woodford Reserve for pickup at Churchill Downs.
 (Yes, you get to keep the cup, and the John Asher Memorial Scholarship Fund at Western Kentucky University gets to keep the net proceeds.)
 And if that's not enough bourbon for you, continue your studies of the state booze along the Kentucky Bourbon Trail.
 Take a bus tour (or even a cycling tour) and explore any of 16 distilleries in the Louisville area.
 And don't leave town (via the newly named Louisville Muhammad Ali International Airport), visit the Ali Center, a cultural institution dedicated to the greatest boxer in history, native son Mohammed Ali.

-May's a sweet spot for this cool Carolinan city, with temperatures hovering in the mid-70s—ideal for the alfresco activities that fill the calendar.
-Check out the Leaf Festival (May 8-11), five days of African, Latin, Appalachian and Cajun music.
+May's a sweet spot for this cool Carolinan city, with temperatures hovering above 20 degrees — ideal for the alfresco activities that fill the calendar.
+Check out the Leaf Festival (May 12-15), five days of African, Latin, Appalachian and Cajun music.
 And though the extra zen may feel superfluous in this blissful lakeside setting, head to the Healing Arts tents for yoga, sound healing and meditation.
 Then hit the food trucks for tempeh wraps, mate tea, and homemade gelato.
-For a more traditionally southern experience outdoors, head to Biltmore Estate, the largest privately-owned home in the U.S., where acres of spring flowers await if you take the self-guided Biltmore Blooms tour (through May 23).
+For a more traditionally southern experience outdoors, head to Biltmore Estate, the largest privately-owned home in the U.S., where acres of spring flowers await if you take the self-guided Biltmore Blooms tour (through May 26).
 While you're there, hit the immersive Vanderbilt House Party exhibition (through May 27).
-If you prefer the Electronic Age to the Gilded Age, check out the new Moogseum (projected to open May 23), an homage to the revolutionary inventor of the Moog synthesizer.
+If you prefer the Electronic Age to the Gilded Age, check out the Moogseum, an homage to the revolutionary inventor of the Moog synthesizer.
 You should also tour the Moog Factory to learn more about this music world icon and longtime Ashevillian.
-In fact, May 23 is locally known as Bob Moog Day—and this year would have been his 85th birthday.
+In fact, May 23 is locally known as Bob Moog Day — and this year would have been his 88th birthday.

 The Dadès Valley, Morocco

-Follow your nose to this secret valley in the Atlas—about six hours' drive from Marrakesh—and you'll wind up in Kalaat M’Gouna, where the sweet scent of fresh blooms permeates the air for three days during the Rose Festival (May 10-12).
+Follow your nose to this secret valley in the Atlas — about six hours' drive from Marrakesh — and you'll wind up in Kalaat M’Gouna, where the sweet scent of fresh blooms permeates the air for three days during the Rose Festival (May 9-17).
 The city is also alive with Berber singing, dancing, and sword-fighting displays, plus the all-important Rose Queen coronation.
 Between events, consider taking a camel trek to the nearby village of Merzouga.
 Or indulge in a spot of canyoneering in the Martian landscape of the Todra Gorge.

 The San Francisco Bay Area